camlin-tan/tp/docs/UserGuide.md

 </box>

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the auto created `healthnote.json` it creates with the `healthnote.json` from your previous HealthNote `folder/data`.
+**A**: Install the app on the other computer and overwrite the automatically generated `healthnote.json` file with the `healthnote.json` from your current HealthNote `folder/data`.

 **Q**: May I edit the data file manually?<br>
 **A**: Manual editing of the data file is possible but not recommended unless you are confident in maintaining the correct JSON format.
-Incorrect edits may lead to empty data loaded when HealthNote start up.
+Incorrect edits may lead to data corruption.

 ### Common Issues
 **Q**: Can I undo a delete or clear action?<br>